 The old adage “an apple a day keeps the doctor away” appears to have some truth to it, according to research.
 Studies have established an association between apple consumption and numerous health benefits.
-And when it comes to eating apples, they may be commonplace, but are often the ingredient in a recipe that really sets it apart.
+And when it comes to eating apples, they may be commonplace, but are often the ingredient that really sets a recipe apart.

-Apples are nutrient-dense foods that are high in fiber and phytonutrients.
+Apples are a nutrient-dense food, high in fiber and phytonutrients.
 One medium-sized apple contains 4.4 g of dietary fiber and 14% of our daily vitamin C. Apples also contain potassium, phosphorus, calcium, manganese, magnesium, and iron, as well as vitamins A, B1, B2, B6, E, K, folate, and niacin.
 While not extremely low in calories (about 95), they still seem to be effective for weight loss.

 Of the 4.4 g of dietary fiber in a medium apple, almost 50% is pectin.
 This relatively modest amount of pectin found in whole apples has now been shown to act in concert with the apple’s phytonutrients to give us the kind of cholesterol-lowering effect that would typically be associated with much higher amounts of soluble fiber intake.
 Eating apples regularly decreases both total cholesterol and LDL-cholesterol.
 In some studies, “regular intake” has meant one whole fresh medium apple per day.

 Not a big apple eater?
-I wasn’t either until Kim (the mom on this blog) introduced me to Lime Apples.
-They’re made by dipping sliced apples in fresh lime juice for a wonderful taste surprise.
-Everyone loves them and are surprised at their delicious simplicity.
-They are perfect to send in a child’s lunch, since the lime juice prevents the apple from browning and improves the flavor.
+I wasn’t either until my friend Kim introduced me to Lime Apples.
+They’re made by dipping sliced apples in fresh lime juice for a wonderful surprise.
+Everyone loves them and they are surprised at their delicious simplicity.
+They are perfect to send in a child’s lunch box, since the lime juice prevents the apple from browning and improves the flavor.
 Be sure to prepare another apple for yourself with the extra lime juice to eat during the day.
-Firm sweet apples work best and are particularly good cold.
+Firm sweet apples work best and they are particularly good cold.

 Try Overnight Slow Cooker Oatmeal to wake up the whole house to the delicious aroma and taste of apples, or this Oven Apple Pancake for another mouth-watering breakfast.
 Apples also taste great in salads like my Apple Pear Green Salad or Lime Cucumber Apple Salad.
 Roasted apples are the secret ingredient in this Roasted Butternut Squash Soup.
-Also try this simple and tasty Chicken Salad made with apples and cabbage and without mayo on Ak-Mak Crackers.
-Apples can be used to make many healthy desserts, such as baked apples and Apple Crisp.
+Also try this simple and tasty Chicken Salad made with apples and cabbage (and without mayo) on Ak-Mak Crackers.
+Apples can be used to make many healthy desserts, such as baked apples and apple crisps.

 If you don’t own an inexpensive apple slicer, it’s time to buy one.
-Also try to buy organic apples if you can, to avoid the high levels of pesticides found in ordinary apples.
-Leave the skin on when using apples if at all possible to improve the fiber content of the dish and to take advantage of many phytonutrients that are concentrated there.
+Also try to buy organic apples if you can to avoid the high levels of pesticides found in ordinary apples.
+Leave the skin on the apples whenever possible to improve the fiber content of your dish and to take advantage of the many phytonutrients that are concentrated there.
 The unique combination of phytonutrients and fiber produce great health benefits from such a widely available and delicious fruit!
 Take the “apple a day” Healthy Challenge for September (2012) and eat apples every day.